PAWSLabUniversityOfPittsburgh/Concept-Extraction/README.md

-# Concept-Extraction
+# Feature-based Concept Extraction

-This project is on developing and evaluation of a systematic knowledge engineering approach for fine-grained annotation of textbooks with underlying knowledge in the form of concepts.
+This project provides a flexible framework which can train domain-specific concept extractors on label data.
+It provides an easy way to do feature engineering and currently supports 24 different types of features.